lsst-sqre/sqr-097/index.md

 ### 3.6 Connection Pool Configuration

-The HTTP client should be configured with settings appropriate for astronomical query workloads:
+The HTTP client should be configured with settings appropriate for the long-running QServ query workloads:
 ```
 HttpClient.newBuilder()
     .connectTimeout(Duration.ofSeconds(10))